sszcanada/AVRF/README.md

 All examples require you to own the asset Advanced VR Framework for Unreal Engine which can be found at https://www.unrealengine.com/marketplace/en-US/product/advanced-vr-framework

+# SPECIAL NOTE
 **No files from Advanced VR Framework have been included with this repo.

-We have not modifed and of their files to make these examples work so a fresh laucnher version will work without issues or changes.**
+**We have not modifed and of their files to make these examples work so a fresh laucnher version will work without issues or changes.**